purplesectools/DeepProbe/README.md

 Building the Docker Image
 Navigate to your project directory in the terminal and build the Docker image:

+Bash

 docker build -t deeprobe-app .
 This command downloads the necessary Python and Debian base images, installs Volatility 3, sets up Python dependencies, and packages your DeepProbe application.
 This might take a few minutes for the first build.

 Running the Application (Securely Local)